Dr. Shameem Azizad discusses a CT lung screening and why it's important to get one.

 Anchor: Oh my goodness.

 Doctor: The US preventive task force, in 2013, came out with a recommendation for an annual, low dose, lung cancer screening CT.
-The reason we say it’s important to get checked before you have symptoms, is if you get checked – or if you present with symptoms of lung cancer you have about a seventeen percent survival rate, five-year survival rate after that.
+The reason we say it’s important to get checked before you have symptoms, is if you present with symptoms of lung cancer you have about a seventeen percent survival rate, five-year survival rate after that.
 The comparison between a CT versus a chest x-ray is about a twenty percent increased detection rate.

 Anchor: So who is it recommended for and what are we looking at here first?